 Frasier Institute’s body of work encompasses more than 25 years by three Nobel laureates among more than 60 scholars.

-The study measures the key indicators of economic freedom in the U.S. and Canada.
+The study measured the key indicators of economic freedom in the U.S. and Canada.

 The key indicators: